manveru/innate/README.md

 especially regarding the server handlers, request/response, and middleware.

-Still it tried to provide everything one might need with the least effort, leading to a lot of inlining of dependencies (we have things like bacon, simple_http, gettext, mime types, ...)
+Still it tried to provide everything one might need with the least effort, leading to a lot of incorporation of dependencies (we have things like bacon, simple_http, gettext, mime types, ...)

 ### Configuration